© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Roman period native enclosed farmstead 320m north west of Southernknowe is a scheduled monument protected by Historic England under reference 1014488.
 View the official record →

-The Roman period native enclosed farmstead 320 metres north west of Southernknowe is a settlement site of the Iron Age tradition that continued into the Roman period in Northumberland.
+The Roman period native enclosed farmstead 320 metres north west of Southernknowe is a native settlement dating to the Roman occupation of Britain.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1014488.

 Roman period native enclosed farmstead 320m north west of Southernknowe is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1014488.